Stephen Gageler: Recognition and honours

-Personal
+Personal life

-Gageler met his wife, Carla, while at the ANU.
+Gageler met his wife, Carla, while at ANU.
 They have a daughter and two sons.
 The family attends a Roman Catholic church, through the influence of Carla, although Gageler considers himself an Anglican.

 Gageler has a black belt in taekwondo, a sport that he took up in his early 40s after seeing his sons training.
 He took three years to attain the black belt.
 He trains several times a week.